yanran-tang/yanran-tang.github.io/_pages/about.md

 Recent News
 =====
 * Receive the SIGIR Student Travel Grant for CIKM.
-Thank you SIGIR!
+Thank you CIKM!
 * A full paper **Rethinking the Item Order in Session-based Recommendation with Graph Neural Networks** is accepted by CIKM 2019.

 Work experience